ArturoAve/RAISIN/README.md

 # RAISIN
-Scripts to work with RAISIN to fit the data
+Scripts to work with and fit the RAISIN data